margaretmf/margaretmf.github.io/keycreativewriting.md

 Caterpillars transform into butterflies
 <br> The same Sun that sets will rise
-<br> The moon turns from a crescent to whole
+<br> The moon turns from a crescent to a whole
 <br> The Earth is always spinning its poles

 Life is forever evolving